thephpleague/geotools/README.md

 ### Coordinate ###

 **Geotools** is built atop [Geocoder](https://github.com/willdurand/Geocoder).
-It means it's possible to use the `/Geocoder/Result/ResultInterface` directly but it's also possible to use a string or a simple *array* with its latitude and longitude.
+It means it's possible to use the `/Geocoder/Result/ResultInterface` directly but it's also possible to use a *string* or a simple *array* with its latitude and longitude.

+Latitudes below -90.0 or above 90.0 degrees are capped through `\Geotools\Coordinate\Coordinate::normalizeLatitude()`.
+Longitudes below -180.0 or abode 180.0 degrees are wrapped through `\Geotools\Coordinate\Coordinate::normalizeLongitude()`.

 ``` php
 <?php